pesto-students/p2-aqram-itsharshag/Week-1/Exercise 1.1/index.md

 ### d.
 Parsers (HTML, CSS, etc)
 **HTML Parser:** The job of the HTML parser is to parse the HTML markup into a parse tree.
 The algorithm consists of two stages: tokenization and tree construction.

+### h.
+Layout and Painting
+When the renderer is created and added to the tree, it does not have a position and size.
+Calculating these values is called layout or reflow.

+In the painting stage, the render tree is traversed and the renderer's "paint()" method is called to display content on the screen.
+Painting uses the UI infrastructure component.